Alunecosu/3D-F1-RC-Chassis-1-18-scale/README.md

 ---

 ## 🛒 Bill of Materials (BOM)
+*I will try and source the TPU myself to be able to get in HackClub Forge tier 3 under 0-100$.*

 | Component                              |          Qty. |       Price | Link                                                                               |
 | -------------------------------------- | ------------: | ----------: | ---------------------------------------------------------------------------------- |